The 10 Hidden IT Risks

 6.Manual Web Application and Add-on Inventory

 Collecting browser inventory and usage stats is prohibitively expensive if done manually, not to mention time consuming.
-One large enterprise Browsium customer quantified their effort for a manual inventory of browser-based applications, Java and ActiveX dependences, along with all cloud-based or SaaS services would take 4 people, working 6 months to complete.
+One large enterprise Browsium customer quantified their effort for a manual inventory of browser-based applications, browser extensions, along with all cloud-based or SaaS services would take 4 people, working 6 months to complete.
 Doing the math, if you paid each staff member $160K per year, that would total an expense of $320K.
 And the worst part was, once they completed the inventory it would be obsolete in little time based upon the ease and speed at which web applications can be deployed.

 image